frontpage.

 There's even more I can't be bothered to mention.
 Stay away from this post

-NFS is its own spec, which is somewhat compliant with POSIX, and arguably FUSE is POSIX and can be used to implement a POSIX-compliant filesystem.
+NFS is its own spec, that is somewhat compliant with POSIX, and arguably FUSE is POSIX and can be used to implement a POSIX-compliant filesystem.

 This article is garbage on so many levels it's actually impressive.